Bank of America Tower (Manhattan): Site

-The Bank of America Tower is on the western side of Sixth Avenue (officially Avenue of the Americas) between 42nd Street and 43rd Street, in the Midtown Manhattan neighborhood of New York City.
-While its legal address is 1111 Avenue of the Americas, it is known as 1 Bryant Park.
-The building's Bryant Park address arose because its namesake tenant Bank of America, which wanted the tower to be easily related with Bryant Park to the southeast.
+The Bank of America Tower is on the western side of Sixth Avenue (officially Avenue of the Americas) between 42nd Street and 43rd Street, in the Midtown Manhattan neighborhood of New York City, New York, U.S. While its legal address is 1111 Avenue of the Americas, it is known as 1 Bryant Park.
+The building's Bryant Park address arose because its namesake tenant Bank of America wanted the tower to be easily related with Bryant Park to the southeast.
 The government of New York City does not consider 1 Bryant Park to be a real address, as Bryant Park is not the name of a street, but Bank of America applied for 1 Bryant Park to be a "vanity address" under city planning law.

 The land lot is rectangular and covers 87,863 ft2.
 The site has a frontage of 437.5 ft on 42nd and 43rd Streets and a frontage of 200 ft on Sixth Avenue.
 The building is surrounded by 149 stainless-steel bollards, placed on the sidewalks at intervals of 5 ft.
 The Bank of America Tower, as well as 4 Times Square to the west, comprise the entire city block.
 Other nearby locations include the Town Hall theater and the Lambs Club to the north, The Knickerbocker Hotel to the southwest, Bush Tower and 1095 Avenue of the Americas to the south, and Bryant Park to the southeast.
 The site is directly bounded to the south and east by New York City Subway tunnels.

 Previous buildings

 Historically, the area had been composed of hills and meadows, and a stream ran on the western boundary of the site.
 Prior to the Bank of America Tower's construction, the site was occupied by several structures.
 The neighborhood had been occupied by row houses with backyards in the late 19th century, which were demolished for commercial development in the early 20th century.
 Many of the former structures on the site were stores, restaurants, and theaters.

-There was a pair of two-story buildings at 1111 Avenue of the Americas and 105-109 West 42nd Street just before the tower's development.
+There was a pair of two-story buildings at 1111 Avenue of the Americas and 105–109 West 42nd Street just before the tower's development.
 A 20- or 22-story commercial building, the Remington Building, stood at 113 West 42nd Street.
 The Hotel Diplomat, a 13-story structure at 108 West 43rd Street that had operated since 1911, occupied the northern part of the site.
 The block also had a Masonic Temple, as well as the eight-story Roger Baldwin Building at 132 West 43rd Street, once headquarters of the American Civil Liberties Union.
 The northern side of the Bank of America Tower incorporates the Stephen Sondheim Theatre (originally Henry Miller's Theatre), which was rebuilt when the tower was erected.